 Mace spice is actually made from the outer coating of the nutmeg kernel, which is dried and ground into a fine powder.
 Ground mace is a common nutmeg substitute because it shares the same pungent, sweet taste but is a bit more mild and subtle.

 Finally, cinnamon is a highly aromatic spice made from the inner bark of a specific type of tree.
 It has a one-of-a-kind flavor and can fit into a variety of different dishes, both sweet and savory alike.
-Ceylon cinnamon, in particular, has been linked to several health benefits, such as reduced inflammation and increased insulin sensitivity.
+Ceylon cinnamon, in particular, has been linked to several health benefits.

 Nutmeg powder and ground nutmeg can be easily found in the spice section of most major grocery stores.
 It’s also available in whole form and can be grated prior to use.
 While whole nutmeg tends to stay fresh for long periods of time, ground nutmeg loses its flavor and aroma very quickly and can only last around six months with proper storage.